 Needless to say, structural architecture at the turn of the 20th century was done quite different from how structural architecture is done today.
 There is still an element of pioneering.
 But instead of human workers, today’s pioneers are robots.

-Dutch company MX3D plans to use two industrial robots to 3D print a steel bridge over a canal in Amsterdam by 2017.
+Dutch company MX3D planned to use two industrial robots to 3D print a steel bridge over a canal in Amsterdam by 2017.
 The company wanted to use additive manufacturing to create something that is “both functional and meaningful”.
+It actually happened in 2021.

 The advantages of additive manufacturing are clear to see, but as of yet, additive manufacturing hasn’t had its predicted revolutionary effect.
 The potential is certainly there, but 3D printing still has a long way to go before it is as useful as it possibly can be.

 The Dutch company describes their additive manufacturing process as being like drawing in air.
-The robots are able to create complex curves out of steel, and have already built several smaller scale bridges and structures.
+The robots are able to create complex curves out of steel, and have built several smaller scale bridges and structures as well.

 There are definite similarities between the black and white photos of human workers dangling from skyscrapers and the images of robot-builders dangling from a steel bridge.
 The nuances are certainly different, but both images are truly awe-inspiring.